kifferltd/open-mika/vm-ext/bytecodetest/doc/BytecodeEmulationTestPlan.md

   Unfortunately we also cannot use the Java assert keyword until we have tested at least ldc_w, invokevirtual, putstatic, getstatic, new, invokespecial, and athrow.
 (These instructions are used in the bytecode which the Java compiler generates for an `assert` statement).
 - The test suite will need to be launched from the `main() `method of some class, e.g. `wonka.bytecodetest.Main`.
 This `main()` method should not expect any parameters.

+### Main flow vs. Exceptional flows

+For each opcode we need to test both the normal behaviour and the "corner cases", most of which should result in an exception being thrown.
+However we only need to test those cases which _could_ occur as a result of executing valid Java bytecode, i.e. code which could be produced by a correct Java compiler processing Java code.
+We do not need to test for example how an opcode which expects an "objectref" on the stack behaves if the value on the stack is neither a valid reference to an object nor `null` - valid Java bytecode will never create such a situation.
+We _do_ need to test what happens if the objectref is `null`, because this is something that can and does occur during execution of valid bytecode.

+The definitive specification of bytecode behaviours is _The Java Virtual Machine Specification_ (JVMS), specifically _Chapter 6.
+The Java Virtual Machine Instruction Set_.
+The version for Java 1.6 can be found at <https://docs.oracle.com/javase/specs/jvms/se15/html/jvms-6.html>.
+As this version covers Java 1.6, it includes descriptions of features such as generics or "dynamic" method indication which were not present in Java 1.4 (the JVMS for 1.4 is not available online, only in second-hand bookshops).
+The descriptions below are derived from the JVMS by removing references to these features.

 ## Plan

 ### Non-instance opcodes : ldc\*, putstatic, getstatic, invokestatic